Rowhouses at 322–344 East 69th Street

 The 12 rowhouses at 322–344 East 69th Street are located on the south side of that street between First and Second avenues on the Upper East Side of the New York City borough of Manhattan.
 They are Neo-Grec brownstone structures built around 1879, in two sets designed by different architects.

-Together they constitute one of few remaining areas of low-rise rowhouse development in a neighborhood where many such houses have been demolished in favor of high-rises.
-In 1984 they were recognized as a historic district and listed on the National Register of Historic Places.
+Together they constitute one of the few remaining areas of low-rise rowhouse development in a neighborhood where many such houses have been demolished in favor of high-rises.
+In 1984, they were recognized as a historic district and listed on the National Register of Historic Places.

 Buildings

 The houses are three-story brownstones, some of which have been painted.
 Their raised rusticated basements all have segmental-arched windows and stoops leading to the main entrance.
 The stoops lead to double-doored main entrances flanked by narrow parlor windows.
 At the flat rooflines are galvanized iron cornices with dentils and angular brackets.

 There are distinctions between the western six houses (Nos.
 322–332) and the eastern six (334–344), built after the first two, primarily in the door and window enframements.
 The main entrances of the former group have slab lintels on stylized brackets with the flanking windows having simple lip lintels and sills on corbels similar to the entrance brackets.
 The upper windows have sills on simpler corbels.

 The eastern houses have more elaborate enframements.
 Their main entrances are enframed with deep lintels on angular brackets.
 The windows are fully enframed and have more complex lintels.
 There have been no major changes to any of these houses.
 Some of the dwellings have fireplaces.

 At 328 East 69th, in the western row, there was the only significant addition or structural alteration to any of the houses when a garage was cut into the basement.
 Other houses have had doors or windows replaced.
 All the original cast iron railings have been removed and replaced.

 The row is in the central portion of the block, with more extensively modified rowhouses on either side leading to high-rises that anchor the block at the intersections.
 At the east end is the First Hungarian Reformed Church of New York, designed by Emery Roth and also listed on the Register.
 The adjacent house is owned by the church and serves as its parsonage.

 On the north side of the street are higher, more modern apartment buildings.
 The area as a whole is high-density urban mixed use development typical of Manhattan.
 Talent Unlimited High School is to the south on East 68th Street.
 Memorial Sloan-Kettering Cancer Center and Weill Cornell Medical School two blocks to the southeast.